Piyush-kumar-pu/ShadowFox-Internship/README.md

 - ⏰ Time
 - 🍴 Type of table

-The goal of this project was to make table booking simple, fast, and user-friendly.
+The goal of this project was to make table and food booking simple, fast, and user-friendly.

 ## ✨ Features
 - Responsive design for desktop and mobile